pravega/pravega/documentation/src/docs/recovery-procedures/table-segment-recovery.md

         One would edit the following fields to update the metadata to reflect the chunk properties we have in step 5a).

-                - Increment the version
+                - Increment the version.
-                - update the length to reflect the cumulative length of chunk(s).
+                - Update the length to reflect the cumulative length of chunk(s).
 In the case above we would update it to 13003178.
-                - update the chunk count. in the case above it is 1, since there is just one chunk generated in step 5a.
+                - Update the chunk count. in the case above it is 1, since there is just one chunk generated in step 5a.
-                - update the startOffset to 0.
+                - Update the startOffset to 0.
-                - update the firstChunk to _system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b
+                - Update the firstChunk to _system/_tables/completedTransactionsBatch-0$attributes.index.E-1-O-0.09cb6598-da98-43ad-8d9c-44ca6d523c4b
-                - update the lastChunk to the same as there is only one chunk.
+                - Update the lastChunk to the same as there is only one chunk.
-                - update the firstChunkStartOffset to 0.
+                - Update the firstChunkStartOffset to 0.
 Derived from "E-1-[O]-0" part in file name.
-                - update the lastChunkStartOffset to 0. (first and last chunks are same.)
+                - Update the lastChunkStartOffset to 0. (first and last chunks are same.)

-     f) We have updated the attribute index segment metadata with the chunk files and their other attributes.
-Next step is to create the chunkMetadata itself.
+     f) We have updated the Attribute Index Segment metadata with the chunk files and their other attributes.
+Next step is to create the Chunk Metadata itself.

-            Perform a put for the attribute index chunk we have in 6a.
+            Perform a put for the Attribute Index chunk we have in 6a.

             This is how the put/create command would look:-